Nicolas-hr00/Airport/README.md

 ## Language
   C++
 ## How to Run
-  - compile the main.cpp and all the functions and classes stores within the classes folder
+  - compile the main.cpp and all the functions and classes stores within the classes folder <BR>
     ---g++ main.cpp ../classes/*.cpp